-Roles and Responsibilities:
+4. Roles and Responsibilities:

-The Deputy Head Pastoral is responsible for monitoring its effectiveness.
-This is carried out via discussions with members of staff, the pastoral team, counsellors and at Safeguarding Committee meetings.
+- 4.1.
+The Assistant Head (W&S)Assistant Head (W&S) is responsible for monitoring its effectiveness.
+This is carried out via discussions with members of staff, the pastoral team, counsellors and at Safeguarding Committee meetings. - 4.2.
 The Technical Support Team (including Head of IT Strategy, IT Technician and IT Apprentice) is responsible for ensuring that the College technical infrastructure is as secure as possible; that only registered users may access the College networks and devices; that appropriate filtering is applied and updated on a regular basis and that use of the College ICT facilities is regularly monitored to ensure compliance with the Computer Usage Policy.
-Furthermore, it is the team's responsibility to report any breach of Computer Usage Policy to the E-Safety Lead or Deputy Head Pastoral.
+Furthermore, it is the team's responsibility to report any breach of Computer Usage Policy to the E-Safety Lead or Assistant Head (W&S). - 4.3.
 The Designated Safeguarding Lead is responsible for maintaining records of E-Safety incidents and following up on any child protection issues that may arise out of an E-Safety incident.
-This will be in accordance with the College Safeguarding Policy.
+This will be in accordance with the College Safeguarding Policy. - 4.4.
 Head of IT Strategy is responsible for the development of Computer Usage and E-Safety Policies and the monitoring, compliance and follow-up of actions contained therein.
 Furthermore, he is responsible for ensuring that the Technical Support Team fulfil their duties as stated above.
-Lastly, any E-Safety incidents or safeguarding concerns must be forwarded to Heads of Seniors/Sixth Form or Prep Pastoral Lead and DSL for recording.

-E-Safety Lead is responsible for working with the Designated Safeguarding Lead to help ensure that staff, pupils and parent awareness of E-Safety information and news is current and appropriate.
-Furthermore, is responsible for maintaining the E-Safety policy in coordination with the Head of IT Strategy and DSL.

-All staff are responsible for ensuring that they have an up to date awareness of this policy, that they adhere to the College Computer Usage Policy, that they report any suspected misuse to the Deputy Head Pastoral (DSL) as appropriate and that they help pupils to understand the E-Safety policy and related policies.

-Pupils must ensure they adhere to the Computer Usage Policy.
+Lastly, any E-Safety incidents or safeguarding concerns must be forwarded to Heads of Seniors/Sixth Form or Prep Pastoral Lead and DSL for recording. - 4.4.1.
+The Head of IT Strategy is also the E-Safety Co-ordinator, working with the Designated Safeguarding Lead to help ensure that staff, students and parent awareness of E-Safety information and news is current and appropriate.
+Furthermore, is responsible for maintaining the E-Safety policy in coordination with the DSL. - 4.5.
+All staff are responsible for ensuring that they have an up-to-date awareness of this policy, that they adhere to the College Computer Usage Policy, that they report any suspected misuse to the Assistant Head (W&S) (DSL) as appropriate and that they help students to understand the E-Safety policy and related policies. - 4.6.
+Students must ensure they adhere to the Computer Usage Policy.
 They should understand the importance of reporting to a member of staff any abuse, misuse or access to inappropriate materials.
-They should also understand the importance of adopting good E-Safety practice when using technology outside College and realise that the College Behaviour, Anti-Bullying and E-safety policies will cover their actions outside College if related to their membership of the College.
+They should also understand the importance of adopting good E-Safety practice when using technology outside College and realise that the College Behaviour, Anti-Bullying and E-safety policies will cover their actions outside College if related to their membership of the College. - 4.7.
 Parents are asked to support the College in promoting good E-Safety practice and to follow the guidelines in this policy.

-Use of Technology in College
+5. Use of Technology in College